 ACKNOWLEDGMENTS

-We would wish to thank the UK EPSRC and British Telecommunications who have funded this research through a partial PhD studentship in Cyber Security for EU Candidates and a Russel Studentship, grant ref.
-EP/P00881X/1 and contract no. 8013972, respectively.
-This research was also funded in part by DARPA contract no. HR00112020013 and no. HR001120C0191.
-Any opinions, findings, conclusions, or recommendations expressed in this material are those of the authors and do not necessarily reflect those of the funding bodies.
+This research was funded partly by DARPA contract no. HR00112020013 and no. HR001120C0191.
+Any opinions, findings, conclusions, or recommendations expressed in this material are those of the authors and do not necessarily reflect those of DARPA or other agencies.